-4 I've gone through, throughout those submissions, 5 certain areas in terms of culture and certain different 13:03 frameworks that are being brought in or -- that have 6 7 been brought in or are being brought in in the future 8 in order to sustain that, both the Southern Trust and other arm's lengths bodies.
-Even though they are 9 independent, as I say, the Department has the ultimate 10 13.04 11 responsibility and, hopefully, the Department is doing 12 all it can to assist them in their work.
+I've gone through, throughout those submissions, 4 5 certain areas in terms of culture and certain different 13:03 frameworks that are being brought in or -- that have 6 7 been brought in or are being brought in in the future 8 in order to sustain that, both the Southern Trust and 9 other arm's lengths bodies.
+Even though they are independent, as I say, the Department has the ultimate 10 13.04 11 responsibility and, hopefully, the Department is doing 12 all it can to assist them in their work.
 13 CHAI R: I suppose the corollary of that is that the 14 Department has set up this Inquiry and the other inquiries into our health and social care sector.
 15 When 13:04 16 we do make recommendations, does the Department recognise that there is a requirement on the 17 18 Department, having set us up, to assist the Trusts with 19 implementation of any recommendations we make in 20 respect of what they should do?
-13:04 I think there is two parts to your question, 21 MR REID: 22 Obviously, the Department, through its Inquiry again.
-23 Implementation Board, will be looking at the different 24 recommendations from the Inquiry and seeing --25 considering those recommendations and implementing them 13:05 26 where appropriate.
-If, Chair, you are also suggesting 27 that the Department can also provide funding in 28 relation to those, I suppose it very much depends on 29 the recommendations and the budgets available at the time and how they can be implemented.
-So, unfortunately, at this point, it may be a matter for another day.
-CHAIR: I think the picture that you paint of the budgetary constraints is somewhat depressing, Mr. Reid.
-13:05 I know it's not news to anyone in the room, but it, nonetheless, is difficult to hear.
+13:04 21 MR REID: I think there is two parts to your question, 22 Obviously, the Department, through its Inquiry again.
+Implementation Board, will be looking at the different 23 24 recommendations from the Inquiry and seeing -considering those recommendations and implementing them 13:05 25 where appropriate.
+If, Chair, you are also suggesting 26 27 that the Department can also provide funding in relation to those, I suppose it very much depends on 28 29 the recommendations and the budgets available at the

-You talked -- Mr. May talked about, and the Department 9 have accepted in its submission, the need for the 10 13.05 11 regulatory regime to be reviewed and the evidence that 12 was given was that it's currently on hold, but I 13 wondered when we could expect any movement on it?
-14 MR. REID: well, I think as was also said in the written submissions and I think also in the evidence of 13:06 15 16 Mr. May, his indication was that what he wanted to do 17 and what the Department wanted to do was to put in 18 place the culture first before any review of regulation 19 thereafter and, as I've said, those cultural changes will, hopefully, be coming through, through the 20 13:06 implementation of the Being Open Framework.
-21 changed and that a review of regulation can take place in the future.

-You'll note that, yes, no timetable has been set at 23 24 this stage in terms of the review of regulation.
+1 time and how they can be implemented.
+So, 2 unfortunately, at this point, it may be a matter for 3 another dav.
+I think the picture that you paint of the CHALR: 4 5 budgetary constraints is somewhat depressing, Mr. Reid.
+13:05 I know it's not news to anyone in the room, but it, 6 7 nonetheless, is difficult to hear.
+8 You talked -- Mr. May talked about, and the Department 9 have accepted in its submission, the need for the 10 13.05 11 regulatory regime to be reviewed and the evidence that was given was that it's currently on hold, but I 12 13 wondered when we could expect any movement on it? well, I think as was also said in the 14 MR. REID: written submissions and I think also in the evidence of 13:06 15 16 Mr. May, his indication was that what he wanted to do 17 and what the Department wanted to do was to put in 18 place the culture first before any review of regulation 19 thereafter and, as I've said, those cultural changes 20 will, hopefully, be coming through, through the 13:06 implementation of the Being Open Framework.
+21 22 You'll note that, yes, no timetable has been set at 23 24 this stage in terms of the review of regulation.
 It is 25 a task that the Department is considering.
-13.06 Unfortunately, with other competing priorities, it's 26 27 not to the priority in the way that some of the others are, in terms of MHPS and SAI, but by the time -- but 28 29 it's hoped that, obviously, that the culture will have
+13.06 Unfortunately, with other competing priorities, it's 26 27 not to the priority in the way that some of the others are, in terms of MHPS and SAI, but by the time -- but 28 it's hoped that, obviously, that the culture will have 29